The Best Mexican Restaurant in Every State

 Revolution Cantina, Claremont

 Sure, you’ll find Mexican mainstays (like the seriously spicy CFD burrito drizzled with ghost pepper sauce) at Revolution Cantina but you’ll also find other South American specialties including Costa Rican casado and Peruvian risotto.
 And good news for vegetarians and vegans: you can substitute tofu for meat in any dish.
-Up next: Don’t miss the 12 dining mistakes people make when they’re trying to be polite.
+If you’re dining in, make sure you don’t make any of these dining mistakes.

 Orale Mexican Kitchen, Jersey City